 Choose moisturizing skin care that contains more water-capturing agents than lipids.
 Skin care products with a base of hyaluronic acid and natural moisturizing factors are particularly effective in maintaining and restoring the skin’s moisture.

-Important to note: all Nelly De Vuyst moisturizing creams are composed of hyaluronic acid to prevent dehydration of the skin regardless of your skin type.
+Important to note: all Nelly De Vuyst® moisturizing creams are composed of hyaluronic acid to prevent dehydration of the skin regardless of your skin type.

-And do not forget that moisturizing your skin also means hydrating your body.
+Do not forget that moisturizing your skin also means hydrating your body.
 That’s why it’s essential to drink 1.5 liters of water every day whether your skin is dry or dehydrated!